 After gaining independence from France, between the years of 1953-1970, Cambodia was a monarchy ruled by King Norodom Sihanouk.
 In 1970, after the removal of the King, Cambodia became a Republic (Khmer Republic).
 During this period, the flag was changed to a blue background, with a red square in the left corner with the image of the Angkor Wat and three white horizontal stars next to it.
 In 1975, the Khmer Republic was overthrown by the Khmer Rouge when they entered the capital city Phnom Penh and gained control.
 As a result, the official name of the country was changed again to "Democratic Kampuchea."
-When the name of the country changed, the flag also changed again and was the color red with a yellow Angkor Wat in the middle of it.
+When the name of the country changed, the flag also changed again and the color red was used with a yellow Angkor Wat in the middle.

 Download Cambodia Flag Images

 We offer free images of the Cambodia Flag in four sizes (small, medium, large, and high resolution).
 These images are distributed royalty free for both personal and educational use and are ideal for use in projects and on websites.
 If you choose to use one of our images, attribution is appreciated, but not required.

 - Large Image (PNG, 525x336px)

 Add the Cambodia Flag to your Website:

 The following html code snippets can be copied and pasted to add an image of the Cambodia Flag to your website: